Image courtesy of debspoons at FreeDigitalPhotos.net

 First, let’s clarify fiduciary responsibility.
 For you and I, the definition of fiduciary duty is quite simple but powerful!
 According to Investopidea, a fiduciary is “a person legally appointed and authorized to hold assets in trust for another person.
 The fiduciary manages the assets for the benefit of the other person rather than for his or her own profit.”
 Keep in mind “his or her own profit.”

 While the definition applies to individual professionals such as attorneys and CPAs, the Teachers Insurance Annuity Association-College Retirement Equities Fund (TIAA CREF) and the Vanguard Group are primary examples of investment companies that have always practiced an important form of fiduciary responsibility.
 Both companies have a long, colorful history looking out for the best interests of clients–it’s embedded in their mission statements– and the public has responded tremendously!
-They have a combined total of 25 million clients with assets of $4 trillion under management.
+They have a combined total of 25 million clients with assets of over $5 trillion under management (Vanguard has over 4 Trillion as of 2017, and TIAA has over 1 Trillion).
 Clearly the word is getting around these two companies are doing something right.
 Millions of people, just like you and me, cannot be wrong.

 Dan and I invested our money in these companies because of their low-costs: